15 Critical Cyber Security Tips for Business

 - Use two-factor or multi-factor authentication whenever it's available.

-Two-factor or multi-factor authentication should be used whenever it's available, and especially for critical services like online banking, accounting systems, remote access, and email systems.
+Two-factor or multi-factor authentication should be used whenever possible, especially for critical services like online banking, accounting systems, remote access, and email systems.

 If you're not sure how it works, you can read our article about this security feature here.

-Taking the extra security step in addition to entering your password might slow things down a little, but it's a good trade off when the consequences of a breach can be VERY costly.
+Taking this extra security step might slow things down a little, but it's a good trade off when the consequences of a breach can be VERY costly.

 THINK BEFORE YOU CLICK THAT LINK